aquibzahidi/Advance-NodeJs/README.md

 This code uses the cache to handle the request, if the response is already in the cache, it will return the cached response, if not it will fetch the data from the database or API and store the result in the cache.

 This is a basic example of using Redis for caching in an Express.js application, it will improve the performance of your application by reducing the number of requests to the server and speeding up the response time.

+- Note: For checking the whole code and running, follow these steps:
+1. run npm install
+2. run script `npm run redis` for running redis example.
+3. go to [./performance/redis.js](./performance/redis.js) for whole code, you will get the code.

 ## Express Js Framework